kwintynmporter/kmp-sak/README.md

 This is my completed swissarmyknife project. email me if you have any questions about what I did. kwintynmporter@lewisu.edu

-HTTPRequestURLs and HTTPRequestIndex are line for line the exact same code, they're both in there because I was a bit confused on the implemented of what to call in the main.
+HTTPRequestURLs and HTTPRequestIndex are line for line the exact same code, they're both in there because I was a bit confused on the implementation of what to call in the main.